$634,811Average Value$369Average Price per Sq Ft6Homes For Sale

 Baseball history and carnival rides

 About 3 miles south of Albion is Montclair State University, where residents can attend live performances at the Alexander Kasser Theater.
 Nearby, do a deep dive into baseball history at the Yogi Berra Museum, which also hosts youth education classes and summer camps.
-Learn about the region’s industrial roots at the Paterson Museum miles north.
+Learn about the region’s industrial roots at the Paterson Museum.
 There’s also the Passaic County Fair in August — vendors set up booths, kids take turns on carnival rides and local bands perform live.

 Albion Memorial Park offers a variety of outdoor activities year round.